-As video becomes not only a major player, but even the default strategy of content marketing, the aim of the game is no longer reaching your target audience, but reaching them in a way that generates meaningful engagement.
+As video continues to become the default medium for top-tier content marketing, the aim of the game is no longer just reaching your target audience, but reaching them in a way that generates meaningful engagement.

 Stock media is a vital resource for video marketers, especially when faced with restricted budgets and time constraints.
-A unique advantage of using stock footage lies in the fact that it’s not only used by video marketers, it also helps them supplement creative and social projects watched by the exact audiences they’re trying to reach.
 And as the line between influencers, content creators, and video marketing becomes ever-more blurred, stock media providers are becoming more than just a resource for video creation.

 By tracking search terms and visual trends in stock media – and especially stock footage – you can extrapolate not only what video content consumers want, but also whether or not video creatives are meeting that demand.